OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 ---
 title: Explore Office JavaScript API using Script Lab
-description: Use Script Lab to explore the Office JS API and prototype functionality. ms.topic: article ms.date: 04/19/2019
+description: Use Script Lab to explore the Office JS API and to prototype functionality. ms.topic: article ms.date: 04/19/2019
 localization_priority: Normal